 Ever since vinyl siding came out in the 1960’s, it has been very popular with homeowners, who love its durable construction and easy maintenance.
 Properly manufactured and installed vinyl siding has some advantages when it comes to stabilizing your homes interior climate.
-Insulated vinyl siding, which hit the market in 1997, builds upon those strengths providing homeowners with a significant reduction in heating and cooling costs.
+Insulated vinyl siding, which hit the market in 1997, builds upon those strengths providing homeowners with significant energy savings.

 Vinyl siding is constructed mainly of polyvinyl chloride (PVC), that is very durable.
 The polymers used in vinyl siding have a higher resistance to the elements of weather such as extreme heat and cold, which can enhance the energy efficiency of your house.
 The stabilized formulation of this polymer composite ensures that there won’t be any heat accumulation.
 The pigments used in the panel colors are specially formulated to limit the build-up of solar heat by deflecting the sun’s UV rays.
 This also helps reduce your overall utility bill.